SteveBarnett/Gravity-to-Solve360/readme.txt

 1. Go to Plugins > Add New, Upload and choose gravity-to-solve360.zip.
 2. Activate the plugin.
-3. Add extra data to your existing Gravity Forms as set out below.
+3. Add extra data to your existing Gravity Forms as set out in the FAQ section.
 4. Go to Tools > Export to Solve360 to send data from Gravity Forms to Solve360.

+== Frequently Asked Questions ==

-== Labelling Gravity Forms for export ==
+= How do I mark fields in Gravity Forms for export to Solve360? =

 = General =